canonical/ubuntu-server-documentation/docs/how-to/samba-as-a-file-server.md

 (samba-as-a-file-server)=
-# Set up a file server
+# Set up Samba as a file server

 One of the most common ways to network Ubuntu and Windows computers is to configure Samba as a *file server*.
 It can be set up to share files with Windows clients, as we'll see in this section.